A field service metric measures operational performance of a field service company, such as job completion rates or call booking rates.

 4. Mean Time to Repair

-This is the average time it takes for your techs to perform onsite repairs and complete the work order, which is an important gauge of a tech’s productivity.
+Mean time to repair is the average time it takes for your techs to perform onsite repairs and complete the work order, which is an important gauge of a tech’s productivity.
 This varies widely on a call-to-call basis, but giving your techs access to education, resources, and technology can help shorten this metric and increase tech efficiency.

-Just be sure to not shortchange the time your techs spend in a customer’s home by scheduling too many calls in a day.
+Just be sure not to shortchange the time your techs spend in a customer’s home by scheduling too many calls in a day.
 A knowledgeable tech needs ample time to complete each job to the customer’s satisfaction and also to spot upselling opportunities.

 Mean Time to Repair = Total time to repair ÷ Number of repairs